scality/metalk8s/docs/operation/cluster_and_service_configuration.rst

    than `retention_size`.
 You should at least add a 10% margin to be safe.
    (i.e.: set `retention_size` to 9GB for a 10GB volume)

-Both size and time based retentions can be activated at the same time.
+Storage size and both size and time based retentions can be activated at the same time.

 Then :ref:`apply the configuration<csc-prometheus-apply-cfg>`.